Even with all the skins available to purchase in League of Legends, there’s a handful that aren’t available to the public.

 PAX Prime 2009, 2010, and 2011 gifted event-goers with one of these three legendary skins.
 The first skin of the trio, Twisted Fate, was given to a small pool of players attending the event to celebrate the game’s release and is the rarest skin in the game.

-Those who attended the PAX Prime conventions the following two years were given Jax and Sivir respectively.
-These would be the last PAX Prime skins created until 2017, when Neo Pax Sivir was released.
+Those who attended the PAX Prime conventions the following two years were given Jax and Sivir, respectively.
+These were the last PAX Prime skins created until 2017 when Neo Pax Sivir was released.

 Riot Squad Singed

-Players that were lucky enough to attend gamescom in 2010 were given Riot Squad Singed as a party favor.
-Although Riot Squad Singed was occasionally available through the in-game store afterwards, the skin still remains one of the most difficult to find, seeing as codes for the skin were discontinued shortly after Gamescom.
+Players who attended Gamescom in 2010 were given Riot Squad Singed as a party favor.
+Although Riot Squad Singed was occasionally available through the in-game store afterward, the skin still remains one of the most difficult to find since codes were discontinued shortly after Gamescom.

-This Kayle skin was awarded to players who competed in at least 10 games in Season 1 of League of Legends.
-As such, the skin is notoriously hard to find in a competitive match, and has not been sold since.
+This Kayle skin was awarded to players who competed in at least 10 games in season one of League.
+As such, the skin is notoriously hard to find in a competitive match and hasn’t been sold since.

 Urfwick was originally available in 2010 as a limited release, making it hard to find in the League community.
 It took seven years for the skin to finally make a resurgence—but at a cost.

-Urfwick was brought back in the Blue Essence store in 2017, selling for a massive 150,000 blue essence.
-It has since returned to the legacy store and is unlikely to be seen again for a long time.
+Urfwick was brought back in the blue essence store in recent years, selling for a massive 150,000 blue essence.
+It has since returned to the legacy store and is unlikely to be seen again until the next store opening.

-The Victorious Skins are only given to players who achieved a rank of Gold or higher each year in-game.
-The skin line started with Jarven VI back in 2011 and has continued to this very day, with Graves being the most recent champion to join the golden line of skins.
+The Victorious skins are only given to players who achieve a rank of Gold or higher each year in-game.
+The skin line started with Jarvan VI in 2011 and has continued to this very day, with Blitzcrank being the most recent champion to join the golden line of skins.
 These skins are rare due to them never being available in the store.